 Remove any leftover ingredients in the bag, rinse the outside of the bag well with hot soapy water, turn it inside out, and clean the inside well with hot soapy water.
 Remove any couplers and tips, and set them aside to clean separately.
 If the bag is dishwasher safe, leave it inside out and put it through a long cycle.
 If washing by hand, soak it in hot soapy water and wash or scrub to remove any ingredients still on the surface.
 Be sure to clean inside and outside, and then prop or hang to completely dry both inside and out.

 Can I use any kind or size of pastry bag/piping bag for anything I want to decorate?

 You may be able to do it, but it might not work out very well.
 For best results, check that you’ve purchased a bag that has been defined as being the right kind for the job you want to do.

 Why Trust The Spruce Eats?

 Karen Resta is a writer specializing in food culture and history, cooking, pastries, and restaurants.
-She's also a former pastry chef and has traveled to Budapest, Kyiv, and Paris during their respective fashion weeks as a photographer and writer, always finding the best authentic pastries along the way.
-She now spends a lot of her free time baking at home (and loves to use pastry bags for everyday meals because they’re so fun and easy) and recommends quality within your given budget.
-Having the right tools available and knowing how to use them well (it can take practice, like anything else) makes all the difference, and she curated this list with that in mind.
+She's also a former pastry chef and now spends a lot of her free time baking at home (and loves to use pastry bags for everyday meals because they’re so fun and easy) and recommends quality within your given budget.